timhuang0/Quantopian/README.md

 # Quantopian
-Developing basic trading algorithms using the Quantopian API.
+Developing quantitative trading algorithms using the Quantopian API.

 I wrote this program to learn how quantitive trading algorithms work and the basics of the Quantopian API.
 Quantopian is a platform that provides freelance analysts the tools, education, and datasets necessary to develop algorithmically constructed securities portfolios.
 Though the algorithm I designed was relatively simple, I learned how to implement fundamental quantitative trading concepts such as data pipelines, risk analysis, and backtesting.